 Essential reading: Trying out Polar's new running program

 It provides you with a benchmark that you can use to see how your fitness fares against the average.
 It's a great barometer for how hard you're going to have to train to get ready for race day.

 You can use this information to help you decide how best to approach your training plan.

 Opt for an off-the-shelf training plan

 How long should I train for?
 How many times a week?
 What's the furthest I should run in training?
 These are all common questions for anyone putting together a marathon plan.
-Thankfully, Adidas miCoach, Garmin Connect and Polar Flow all offer ready made marathon schedules that answer a lot of these questions.
+Thankfully, Garmin Connect, Polar Flow and Suunto Movescount can all help with the schedules that answer a lot of these questions.

 work on heart rate or pace, and also three different levels, depending on how